Helmut-Ortmann/lsp-csharp-analyzer/readme.md

 # LSP Analyzer

-A windows C# GUI to analyse code with the help of a Language Server.
-LSP Analyzer is based on the C# Implementation [OmniSharp/csharp-language-server-protocol](https://github.com/OmniSharp/csharp-language-server-protocol).
+A Windows C# [GUI](../../wiki/Gui) to analyse code with the help of a Language Server.
+LSP Analyzer is based on the C# framework [OmniSharp/csharp-language-server-protocol](https://github.com/OmniSharp/csharp-language-server-protocol).
+As a language server, I decided to use C/C++ language server [CQuery](https://github.com/cquery-project/cquery).

+The concept is to use arbitrary language servers and to configure them by JSON as it is done by editors.

 ![](../../wiki/images/LspAnalyzer.png)